reid-al-harrisson/reid-al-harrisson/README.md

 ## Hi there 👋

 I have a good experience in software engineering.
+Contact me if you want to find a good developer.
 <!--
 **reid-al-harrisson/reid-al-harrisson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.